 The BCTM seeks to interact with and assist Baptist churches in their obedience to the Great Commandment and participation in the Great Commission.
 "Theology is the servant of the Church."
 The Baptist Center specifically targets issues directly related to Baptist life and ministry through a variety of platforms, networks, partnerships, meetings, and publications.
 The various forums that address issues relevant to Baptist life and ministry include the Journal for Baptist Theology and Ministry, professional meetings and conferences, a variety of publications, and online resources.
-The BCTM is also involved with the Greer-Heard Point/Counterpoint Forum, the Institute of Christian Apologetics, and the Institute for Faith and the Public Square (described on page 151).
+The BCTM is also involved with the Greer-Heard Point/Counterpoint Forum, the Institute of Christian Apologetics, and the Institute for Faith and the Public Square (see for Catalog Index to find more information on these special events).